 LATE APPLICATIONS WILL NOT BE CONSIDERED.

 Please refer to the frequently asked questions section of the application.
 With any other questions please contact #CreateLouisiana at firstname.lastname@example.org

-As the Crescent City prepares for its 300th Anniversary celebration, four film and artist support organizations join forces to celebrate and share our rich history and culture by cultivating and funding five short films that focus on New Orleans.
+As the Crescent City prepares for its 300th Anniversary celebration in 2018, five film and artist support organizations join forces to celebrate and share our rich history and culture by cultivating and funding five short films that focus on New Orleans.

-Films must be 15 minutes or less and speak to the themes, history, and people of New Orleans, as we look to the upcoming celebration of the Tricentennial in 2018.
-A total of five selected films will receive mentorship from Kickstarter to aid in the creation of dynamic crowdfunding campaigns to raise $5,000 in funding for their films.
-If/When they raise their $5,000, they will then be awarded an additional $5,000 in project support.
+Finished films must be 15 minutes or less and speak to the themes, history, and people of New Orleans, as we look to the upcoming celebration of the Tricentennial in 2018.

 Working in conjunction with the New Orleans Film Society, The COOL Cooperative Director’s Program seeks to connect and support emerging talent from the New Orleans Film Festival alumni community, specifically Louisiana-based directors who have previously shown work at the New Orleans Film Festival.